July 22-24, 2020

 The Wabanaki trails were traditional Native American canoe routes on the Kennebec, Penobscot, and Allagash rivers.
 Moosehead Lake links two ancient Native carries, to the West Branch of the Penobscot and Allagash rivers, and to the Penobscot’s North Branch and the St. John River.
 The cliffs of Mt.
 Kineo, an important summering and tool-making place to the Wabanaki people, rises from the depths of Moosehead Lake.

-This year’s festival is made in partnership with the Natural Resource Education Center and Shaw Public Library, both of Greenville, and with Maine Archives and Museums.
+This year’s festival is made in partnership with the Natural Resource Education Center and Shaw Public Library, both of Greenville, with Maine Archives and Museums, and Maine Woods Forever.

 Wednesday, July 24